 Dogs make such effective therapy animals because of their sensitivities to human emotion.
 They have been proven time and time again to show sympathy and empathy by nuzzling or whining when they sense a human is sad or in general emotional distress.
 Therapy dogs often visit places with vulnerable populations of people such as nursing homes, hospitals, and college campuses to soothe stressed patients and students.
 Therapy dogs are even being brought into the corporate workplace, where they make employees feel less stressed and more productive.
 Their roles vary from actively participating in physical rehabilitation therapy to giving children with learning disabilities the confidence to read aloud and improve reading skills.
 Some work exclusively in one field, such as one a particular campus or building.

-Therapy dogs can come in all breeds, shapes, and sizes, and they all share a common purpose — to provide physically- and mentally-disabled people with comfort and companionship.
+Therapy dogs can come in all breeds, shapes, and sizes, and they all share a common purpose — to provide physically- and mentally disabled people with comfort and companionship.
 They play a key role in recovery and stress management because of their non-judgmental natures and willingness to interact with people no matter their physical or emotional states.
-However, not every dog is meant to be a therapy dog.
-Therapy dogs must enjoy meeting people of all ages and comfortable with being touched anywhere on their body, including their ears and tail.
+However, not every dog is meant to be for therapy dog certification.
+Therapy dogs must enjoy meeting people of all ages and comfortable with being touched anywhere on their bodies, including their ears and tail.
 They must know basic obedience, such as walking on a leash, sitting, and staying, and cannot be bothered by sudden movements and hovering or loud sounds like crying and yelling.
 When a therapy dog is in the room, you can pet it, play with it, let it sit in your lap, simply look at it–whatever makes you feel comfortable and less stressed.

 The Value of Therapy Dogs

 Just the presence of a therapy dog will help take a person’s mind off of all their worries, physical or emotional pains, and anxieties.
 The simple act of petting a dog has been proven to provide a human with multiple mental and physical health benefits.
-When a human pets an animal, hormones such as serotonin, prolactin, and oxytocin, that play a role in elevating moods, are released in the brain.
-Animal assisted therapy also lowers anxiety to help patients relax, provides comfort, reduces loneliness, increases mental stimulation, and provides an escape or happy distraction.
+When human pets and animals, hormones such as serotonin, prolactin, and oxytocin, which play a role in elevating moods, are released in the brain.
+Animal-assisted therapy also lowers anxiety to help patients relax, provides comfort, reduces loneliness, increases mental stimulation, and provides an escape or happy distraction.
 Physically, the presence of and interaction with therapy animals can help lower blood pressure, reduce the number of medications that people need, diminish overall physical discomfort or pain, motivate people to exercise, and help children with autism in the departments of language and social interaction.